MalyshEvhen/kav-local-testing/README.md

-### REPOSITORY STORE NGINX PROXY SETTINGS AND RUNNER SCRIPTS FOR KAVALERIDZE PROJECT
+### REPOSITORY STORE DOCKER COMPOSE FILE AND RUNNER SCRIPTS FOR KAVALERIDZE PROJECT

 By executing runner scripts you clone all 'Kavaleridze' repositories and deploy the project locally on your machine.